 ABOUT OUR CATHOLIC COMMUNITY

-Mass is celebrated in twelve different languages across the archdiocese.
-Twenty‐three Latino ministry parishes attend to the spiritual needs of tens of thousands of Spanish‐speaking Catholics.
-Some Latino ministry parishes also provide health and exercise classes, pregnancy and parenting education, immigration consultation and other social services.
-Approximately 450 priests, nearly 200 deacons, as well as hundreds of religious sisters and brothers, and tens of thousands of lay personnel and volunteers serve in parishes, Catholic schools and in many other ministries.
+Mass is celebrated in 13 languages across the archdiocese.
+Twenty‐five Latino ministry parishes attend to the spiritual needs of tens of thousands of Spanish‐speaking Catholics.
+More than 450 priests, over 200 deacons, as well as hundreds of religious sisters and brothers, and tens of thousands of lay personnel and volunteers serve in parishes, Catholic schools and in many other ministries.
 Within the archdiocese, there are four Catholic universities, a major seminary as well as a college seminary, and numerous vibrant ministry groups which are sharing the light of Christ locally – and nationally.
 The archdiocese is also home to numerous hospitals, nursing homes and hospice centers.

 The Catholic Church is the largest non‐governmental provider of social services in the United States.
 The archdiocese and the many Catholic organizations in our area help the poor, individuals with illnesses and disabilities, people in prison, refugees and immigrants through a variety of ministries.
 Catholic social justice organizations advocate for the poor, the immigrant and marginalized to local and state policy makers.
 In recent years, local Catholic advocates have worked tirelessly in solidarity with immigrants, with those combating the scourge of human trafficking and for the protection of the most vulnerable among us during tough economic times.
 Plus, there are numerous shelters, assistance centers and food shelves operated by parishes and other independent Catholic organizations.

-Within the archdiocese, there are 91 Catholic schools, including 14 high schools, which in 2017-2018 served a total enrollment of 29,424 students in grades PreK-12 (25,895 K-12 students) – 22% percent of whom are not Catholic.
+Within the archdiocese, there are 91 Catholic schools, including 14 high schools, which serve a total enrollment of 25,603 students in grades K-12, plus 3,700 preschool students.
 Catholic schools develop the minds, hearts and souls of children in a faith‐centered environment.
 Like no other schooling, Catholic education prepares students for the day when they will bring their gifts of faith and reason to the opportunities and challenges of our world.
 Catholic schools in the archdiocese provide an excellent education while saving Minnesota taxpayers approximately $300 million annually in public education costs.
-Of those who graduate from Catholic high schools, approximately 97 percent go on to continue their education.
+Of those who graduate from Catholic high schools, approximately 97 percent continue their education.
 Catholic schools have also shown success at closing the “achievement gap” for economically disadvantaged students and students whose first language is not English.

-Tens of thousands of children and youth are enrolled in parish religious education programs, where they learn about their faith and are encouraged to deepen their personal relationship with Jesus Christ.
+In the archdiocese, 32,824 children and youth in K-12 are enrolled in parish religious education programs, where they learn about their faith and are encouraged to deepen their personal relationship with Jesus Christ.
 Parishes across the archdiocese also offer faith formation and service opportunities to their adult members and the larger community.
 Programs offered by the archdiocesan Office of Marriage, Family and Life support the vocation of marriage, the single state and outreach to youth and young adults.
 This office also seeks to support strong vocations rooted in faith and Christian freedom, lived in service to families, communities and parishes.

 The good work of this Catholic community goes far beyond the borders of the archdiocese in many ways.
 At the Jesucristo Resucitado mission parish in Ciudad Guayana, Venezuela, donations from the archdiocese fund the parish soup kitchen, which currently provides 63 lunches Monday through Friday mostly to elderly and large families in the parish.
 Donations also help a small medical clinic; provide medicine and food through the parish’s St Vincent de Paul Conference and through the Emergency Assistance program; and support education costs to help individuals to learn skills to try to break out of the poverty.